Bridgeport Water Quality at a Glance

 Monitor Water Quality

-Stay informed about your water quality by reviewing Aquarion’s annual Consumer Confidence Reports available at aquarionwater.com/wqr.
-Given the detection of contaminants above health guidelines, consider independent water testing and contact Water Quality at 1-800-832-2373 for specific questions.
+Stay informed about your water quality by reviewing Aquarion’s annual Consumer Confidence Reports at aquarionwater.com/wqr.
+Given the detection of multiple contaminants above health guidelines, consider independent water testing and contact Aquarion’s Water Quality team at 1-800-832-2373 for specific local data.
+Check our water quality news section for the latest Connecticut updates.

 Water in a barrel